POSYDON-code/POSYDON/posydon/unit_tests/README.md

 ### Check that it can fail

-Whenever you wrote a test, it should succeed on existing code.
-But at the other hand you should make a test that it can fail, otherwise the test won't do its work.
+Whenever you write a test, it should succeed on the existing code.
+On the other hand, you should also make a test where you expect it to fail, otherwise, the test won't do its job.

 ## How to update a unit test